 First of all, rewards points can have different values depending on how you redeem them.

 However, consider any credits or perks the card is offering, which may substantially offset the annual fee.
-For example, the Chase Sapphire Reserve® offers an annual $300 travel credit, a $100 credit for TSA Precheck or Global Entry, as well as complimentary Priority Pass select membership.
+For example, the Chase Sapphire Reserve® offers an annual $300 travel credit, as well as complimentary Priority Pass select membership.
 Terms apply.

 Second, be aware that some cards will waive the annual fee for the first year.
-One example of this is the Capital One® Venture® Rewards Credit Card, which charges $0 intro for first year; $95 after that.
+One example of this is the Capital One Venture Rewards Credit Card, which charges $95.

 On top of that, many high-end travel cards come with good or excellent sign-up bonuses.
 So when you’re doing the math on whether a card’s fee is worth it, think on an ongoing basis.